Calcufast

 ISR is a direct tax applied to the net taxable income of Honduran taxpayers.
 Unlike flat taxes, ISR uses a progressive bracket system, meaning higher income is taxed at progressively higher rates.

-The simplified regime for individuals establishes these annual brackets:
+The SAR 2026 progressive table for individuals uses these annual net taxable income brackets:

 How is Honduras ISR Calculated?